slarmoo/.github/profile/javascript/promises/promises.md

 - [MDN Using Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)
 - [MDN Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

-JavaScript executes as a single threaded application.
-That means there is only ever one piece of code executing at the same time.
-However, the fact that it does not execute concurrently does not mean that it does not execute in parallel.
-You can asynchronously execute code with the use of a JavaScript `Promise`.
-Because the execution is asynchronous the promise object can be in one of three states at any given point in time.
+The rendering thread of your HTML executes on a single threaded.
+That means that you cannot take a long time processing JavaScript on the main rendering thread.
+Long running, or blocking tasks, should be executed with the use of a JavaScript `Promise`.
+The execution of a promise allows the main rendering thread to continue while some action is executed in the background.
+You create a promise by calling the Promise object constructor and passing it an executor function that runs the asynchronous operation.
+Executing asynchronously means that promise constructor may return before the promise executor function runs.
+The state of the promise execution is always in one of three states different states.

 1. **pending** - Currently running asynchronously
 1. **fulfilled** - Completed successfully
 1. **rejected** - Failed to complete

-You create a promise by calling the Promise object constructor and passing it an executor function that runs the asynchronous operation.
-Executing asynchronously means that promise constructor may return before the promise executor function runs.

 We can demonstrate asynchronous execution by using the standard JavaScript `setTimeout` function to create a delay in the execution of the code.
 The setTimeout function takes the number of milliseconds to wait and a function to call after that amount of time has expired.
 We call the delay function in a for loop in the promise executor and also a for loop outside the promise so that both code blocks are running in parallel.